 Sensory Elements

 Engaging the senses can leave a lasting impression.
 The scent of fresh-baked bread in a grocery store, the feel of luxurious fabrics in a clothing boutique, and the sound of calming music all contribute to the overall shopping experience.
-Retailers should consider these sensory elements carefully to create a unique and memorable ambiance in in-store space planning.
+Retailers should consider these sensory elements carefully to create a unique and memorable ambiance in in-store retail space planning.

 Personalization